Minsik-K/User-Selection-for-Over-the-Air-Federated-Learning/README.md

 *M. Kim, A.L.
 Swindlehurst and D. Park, "Beamforming Vector Design and Device Selection in Over-the-Air Federated Learning," submitted to IEEE Transactions on Wireless Communications.

-%If you use this code for your research, please cite our paper.

 # Software Versions